Cathedral of Saint Thomas More (Arlington, Virginia): History

 The parish was established in 1938 and named for St. Thomas More.
 Until the sanctuary was completed in 1950, Masses were held in what is now the school gymnasium.
 The current church was constructed in 1961 above the 1950 sanctuary.
 It was elevated to a cathedral when the northern counties of Virginia split from the Diocese of Richmond to form the Diocese of Arlington and the first bishop was installed on August 13, 1974.
-The parish currently consists of 2,500 members.
+The parish currently consists of 1,400 members.

 In 1944, the parish established St. Thomas More Cathedral School.
 It currently offers grade levels pre-kindergarten through eighth and has approximately 400 students.
 The school was operated by the Sisters, Servants of the Immaculate Heart of Mary who established a permanent community at St. Thomas More August 25, 1945.
 Due to declining numbers, the order withdrew from the parish in June 1998.

+To mark the Diocese of Arlington's 50th anniversary, Bishop Michael Burbidge announced an extensive renovation of the cathedral.
+Jim O’Brien of O’Brien and Keane Architecture of Arlington was the architect for the project, which was built Forrester Construction.
+Architecturally, the building was transformed from its original Mid-century appearance to one emulating the Tudor style prominent during the lifetime of St. Thomas More.
+A rose window depicting The New Jerusalem was added to the north elevation.
+Other stained glass windows depict the life of the Holy Family, individual depictions of the Virgin Mary and St. Joseph, and the patron saints of parishes in the diocese.
+Several new devotional shrines and statues were added throughout the interior.
+The cathedral was completed and reopened in September 2024.